Alphabetic Table of Runs

 kayaks 800 - 1500 cfs, IK minimum 500 estimate 25% of the flow at Somes Bar (USGS site)

-Salmon River North Fork below Sawyers Bar Little North Fork to Salmon Confluence class IV (3 class V rapids), harder at higher flows 11.3 miles,
+Salmon North Fork below Sawyers Bar Little North Fork to Salmon Confluence class IV (3 class V rapids), harder at higher flows 11.3 miles,

 1 day